mikkoylen/domain-driven-ai/posts/more-material-is-not-better-context.md

 There is a point where the model behaviour becomes suspicious.
 The prompt gets larger, the retrieval gets broader, and the answer still feels slightly off.
 Not obviously wrong.
 Just too smooth.
 Too willing to connect things that people in the domain would keep apart.

 Maybe the AI did not need more material.
-Maybe it needed a smaller world.
+Maybe it needed a smaller, cleaner world.

 ## When words travel too freely